openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ![Screenshot 17](../../images/Installation_Screenshot_17.png)

 * Excellent, you have your own copy of the source code and ready to start the build.
-* No we are approaching our first error messsage.
+* Now we are approaching our first error messsage.
 Fortunately Android Studio will directly give us the solution for this.

 Click "Install missing platform(s) and sync project" as Android Studio needs to install a missing platform.
 ![Screenshot 18](../../images/Installation_Screenshot_18.png)